ryjen/libcoda-db/README.md

 [View Testing Code Coverage](http://htmlpreview.github.com/?https://github.com/c0der78/arg3db/blob/master/coverage/index.html)

-Use in production at your own risk, I'm still doing quite a bit of testing and refactoring.
-Pull requests are welcomed..
+Use in production at your own risk, I'm still doing quite a bit of testing, refactoring and new features.
+Pull requests are welcomed...

+I do however realize already that this is most likely an excercise in futility.

 Building
 ========